jazzorpheus/jof-scheduler/zNOTES.md

   - [x] Create useDayCard custom hook
   - [x] Reduce AvailabilityPage header instructions size on narrower screens.
 (Make text take up full width, reduce title font size, etc.)

+- **!
+FIX availability page scrolling when scrolled to bottom of modal on smaller screens!**

 - **Set up React Router**
   - [ ] Decide on suitable routing structure and pathnames that will mirror AWS / DynamoDB backend.
     - Idea so far is to have: